 If you know you’re going to need one or more of the following big ticket items in the next year or so it may make sense to budget and plan to make all the purchases in one year to make the most of a Costco membership fee, which starts at $60.
 If you’re planning any of the following seven purchases in the next year, you may as well consider your membership paid for.

 After you cover the membership fee with one or more large purchases, stock up on smaller items such as gift cards and movie passes that you will use this year and the next in order to maximize your savings in the year you purchase a membership.

-- Tires.
+2. Tires.
 I was able to get my dealer to price match the lowest price I found at a shop in the suburbs.
-Still Costco came in only a few dollars more so Costco should always be in the mix when you’re shopping for tires.
+Still, Costco came in only a few dollars more so Costco should always be in the mix when you’re shopping for tires.
 And your savings increases with Costco’s free rotation service.

-- Wine and beer.
+7. Wine and beer.
 Costco is the largest purveyor of fine wines in the United States.
 Availability will vary but you can get some great deals.
 A friend who is a beer enthusiast tells me the beer prices and selection are excellent also.
-Again, if you have big party coming up a big Costco booze purchase may make sense.
+Again, if you have big party coming up, a big Costco booze purchase may make sense.

 Other purchases to make after you’ve recouped the membership fee:

 Gas.
 I don’t use much gas and driving over to the nearest Costco would erode any savings but per two people I know who fill up weekly Costco gas is 10 cents to 20 cents less per gallon and almost always the lowest price around.
 Non-members can fill up if they use a Costco gift card.

 Gift cards.
-Every local Costco offers a different mix of discount gift cards for restaurants, like Starbucks etc. usually at least 20% off.
+Every local Costco offers a different mix of discount gift cards for restaurants, usually at least 20% off.

-- Rotisserie chickens and pizza.
+Rotisserie chickens and pizza.
 I’ve eaten both and they’re excellent.
-Both are less expensive than at grocery stores and equally as good or better.
+Both are less expensive than at grocery stores and as good or better.

 Food Court.
 It’s $1.50 for a decent hot dog and a 20-ounce Pepsi product or $1.99 for a slice of pizza.
 You can’t beat that for a cheap meal.
 And you don’t have to be a member to eat at the food court if it is located outside the warehouse.

 I’m sure there are more things that I am forgetting.
 If anyone has any ideas for what to buy at Costco, leave a comment.
 Thank you and enjoy your savings!